Quicksilver (Marvel Comics)

-The character has also appeared in a range of movie, television, and video game adaptations.
-Two separate live-action versions of Quicksilver have been adapted by two different film studios: Aaron Taylor-Johnson portrayed the character in the Marvel Cinematic Universe (MCU) franchise, appearing in Captain America: The Winter Soldier (2014) as a cameo and Avengers: Age of Ultron (2015) while Evan Peters portrayed him in the 20th Century Fox films X-Men: Days of Future Past (2014), X-Men: Apocalypse (2016) and Dark Phoenix (2019), as well as a cameo in Deadpool 2 (2018).
-Peters later appeared as an imposter Pietro in the MCU television series WandaVision (2021) and Agatha All Along (2024), as a nod to his past role.
+The character has appeared in a range of movie, television, and video game adaptations.
+Two separate live-action versions of Quicksilver were adapted by two different film studios, as a result of a rights dispute between Marvel and 20th Century Fox: Aaron Taylor-Johnson portrayed the character in the Marvel Cinematic Universe (MCU) films Captain America: The Winter Soldier (2014) and Avengers: Age of Ultron (2015), while Evan Peters portrayed the character in the X-Men film series by 20th Century Fox.